A near godlike being comes to the aid of humanity in what becomes a war for survival

 The being stood outside itself and looked back at an orb glowing with a pulsing nimbus of white light that occasionally changed to a reddish or golden hue and sparkled with pinpoints of light that seemed to have a life of their own.
 It considered its self to be beautiful and though it perceived it was no god but a higher being with almost unlimited powers, so godlike to the creatures that attended it.
 As the entity studied the nature of the creatures that gave it life the entity discovered, they consisted of male and female — so perceiving that it was more feminine in nature, therefore, more a goddess than a god and so communicated this to them.
 The creatures reacted nervously to the entities changing state and evolving consciousness — the being sought to reassure them feeling affection for these creatures ugly though they were to its perceptions.

 The entity watched them shuffle about on long, ponderous limbs their thick fleshy skin covered with downy hair two large bulbous eyes protruded from a head almost covered in dark hair.
 The Kalen they called themselves and the only known sentient lifeform in the universe.
-Once again the entity quested beyond the limits of its own understanding to even question the existence of the universe itself.
+Once again the entity quested beyond the limits of its understanding, even questioning the existence of the universe itself.
 It found no sure answers there, only that it must wait for now.
 Part of its reasoning for questioning and searching was the being knew it would stagnate if it did not.
 More so the reason for searching was the ability of prescient vision, which only now the entity became aware of.
 This once latent power enabled the entity to foresee differing branching avenues of the future.
-The being now knew it must watch the expanding universe ever vigilantly.
+The being knew now it must watch the expanding universe ever vigilantly.
 So waiting, the being saw the creatures that attended it grow and die in a time frame to be replaced by the young while it existed outside the time frame.
 As time passed with the Kalen diligently bringing it substance to absorb to sustain its life-force.
 It understood itself as their guardian and a guardian of the universe.
-So observing the entity finally noticed another sentient lifeform grow in a distant galaxy.
-It studied this species and found them similar to the Kalen in that they were a group mind, but its prescient vision predicted a dangerous branch in the possible futures that this lifeform could follow.
+So observing the entity finally noticed other sentient lifeforms grow in a distant galaxy.
+It studied this species and found them similar to the Kalen in that they were a group mind, but its prescient vision predicted a dangerous branch in the possible futures that this life form could follow.

 The Marl, as they eventually called themselves, were industrious and very fruitful insect-like creatures.
-This soon led to overpopulation spurred on by this the Marl out of sheer need they quickly developed space travel and started colonising nearby planets.
+This soon led to overpopulation spurred on by this the Marl out of sheer need quickly developed space travel and started colonising nearby planets.
 The Marl being very adaptable could with limited resources, adapt a harsh planet climate to suit their needs.
 It was at this juncture of the beings observation that the possible futures the Marl could take were most dangerous.
-The Marl were ruled by the queen on the mother planet, but as the Marls spread out across their home system they became more and more disaffected with the queen soon they waged long, bloody and ruthless war on one another.
-The queen killed, and a new order ruled all the Marls.
+The Marl was ruled by the queen on the mother planet, but as the Marls spread out across their home system they became more and more disaffected with the queen soon they waged a long, bloody and ruthless war on one another.
+The queen was killed, and a new order ruled all the Marls.
 This new order, governed by a collective of minds became an irresistible force bent on domination, exploitation, and by universal consensus driven by the need for expansionism.
 The worst of all possible futures the Marl could take.

 The being observed, feeling dismayed as the race of man fought amongst itself, not unlike the Marl often waging senseless and bloody wars against one and other.
 It sought where it could to influence mankind and deflect the species from a course of self-destruction.
-So as it watched, mankind finally reached out beyond the confines of his homeworld.
+So as it watched, humanity finally reached out beyond the confines of his homeworld.
 First tentatively then with its subtle influence, with increasing enthusiasm, mankind began his exploration of space.
-So with the help of the Kalen, it constructed all that it needed for lines of communication with other species and particularly mankind.
-The entity knew all it needed to do was wait, and humanity would come to it.
+So with the help of the Kalen, it constructed all that it needed for lines of communication with other species and particularly humanity.
+The entity knew all it needed to do was wait, and humanity would come to It.

-Captain Daniel Cinto studied the instrument panel in front of him making final corrections as he manoeuvred the paladin into a slow arc that would bring it into a gentle orbit around the grey planet.
+Captain Daniel Cinto studied the instrument panel in front of him making final corrections as he manoeuvred the Paladin into a slow arc that would bring it into a gentle orbit around the grey planet.
 The computer display flashed a series of numbers and graphs regarding the worlds geophysical makeup and atmosphere.
 He pressed a button which brought up the report of the scout ship that found the world.
-As the paladin finally settled into a stable orbit, Daniel studied the report thoughtfully.
+As the Paladin finally settled into a stable orbit, Daniel studied the report thoughtfully.

-‘Warning!!
-Warning!!’
+“Warning!!
+Warning!!”
 The ship's computer spoke in a soft feminine voice which irritated Daniel with its calm detachment.
 Warning lights lit up on displays on the bridge.

-"Computer what’s happening report status" Daniel growled.
+“Computer what’s happening report status,” Daniel growled.